ShivaniAdimulam/BookManagement/README.md

 # BookManagement

 # Introduction
-This is a simple Book management system(Backend APIs)built using Node.js.
-It allows admin to login and to perform CRUD (Create, Read, Update, Delete) operations for books.Logout functionality for admin is also there in the project.All apis are secured with auth middleware.
+This is an elegant, backend Book Management System developed using Node.js.
+It provides an intuitive interface for administrators/users, allowing them to seamlessly perform CRUD operations (Create, Read, Update, Delete) for books.
+The system also incorporates a secure authentication mechanism, safeguarding all APIs with an authentication middleware.
+In addition, it includes a user-friendly logout feature for administrators/users.

 # Features
 Create, Read, Update, and Delete Books.